 The Discussion Paper is a written assignment to be submitted towards the end of the semester.
 It aims to assess students' intellectual ability to evaluate a given topic related to Culinary Arts and Japanese cuisine by synthesizing the latest research findings, secondary data, public opinion, personal experience and judgement, as well as the concepts and theories learnt in Lectures and Tutorials.
+This paper is to be completed outside of the class meeting periods.
 Discussion Paper Rubric found below:

 Criteria Weighting Acquiring informatio n Students will search for information to support the topic with questions formulated and seem to understand the crux.
 Relies on sources that are relevant.
 20% Defining the relevant issues in environmental sustainability management The problem is defined correctly and key information is relevant.
 20% Analysing information and issues Some evidence related to the issues using proper references i.e. academic journals, articles, videos, books etc. Prioritise factors, or studies some of the considerations when analysing the issues.
 20% Employing specialised knowledge and approaches to solve problems Students apply prior knowledge to solve current problem.
 And review or summarise of prior knowledge for gathering useful information.
 Stays strictly within the original guidelines and concepts.
 20% References, Spelling and Grammar Students have provided appropriate references and citations using APA format throughout the paper.
 Proper spelling and grammar are taken into account with minimal error.
+Meeting word limit.
 20%